peterjurkovic/nexmo-developer/_documentation/voice/voice-api/building-blocks/receive-an-inbound-call.md

 When the Answer URL webhook is invoked, an NCCO is returned that controls how the inbound call is processed.
-In this example the NCCO resultys in a Text-To-Speech (TTS) message being played.
+In this example the NCCO results in a text-to-speech message being played.

 In this building block you see how to: